Refresh Date: Aug 15, 2019

 CRTIMGCLG IMGCLG(TAAIMAGES) DIR('/TAAIMAGES')

-Once you have an image catalog you need to add the CD image containing the TAA Productivity Tools to that catalog.
+Once you have an image catalog you need to add the .iso file containing the TAA Productivity Tools to that catalog.
 This is done with the

 ADDIMGCLGE command.
-The CD image is assumed to be in your home directory on the IFS.
-The process of adding the entry will copy that CD image file to the directory associated with the image catalog.
+The .iso file is assumed to be in your home directory on the IFS.
+The process of adding the entry will copy that .iso file to the directory associated with the image catalog.

-Following our example, the command below adds the 7.3 TAA Tools CD image for the April 15, 2017 (R66) refresh from Samantha Smith's home directory to the image catalog.
+Following our example, the command below adds the 7.4 TAA Tools .iso file for the October 15, 2018 (R69) refresh from Samantha Smith’s home directory to the image catalog.

-FROMFILE parameter will be the name of the CD image file you uploaded into your home directory in step 2.
-It will likely be different than the example.
+FROMFILE parameter will be the name of the .iso file you uploaded into your home directory in step 2.
+It may be different than the example.